 Each session at Trinity is made up of child-initiated play and adult-led activities.
 These happen both indoors and outdoors and involve individuals, pairs, small groups and large groups.
 We follow Early Years advice and take our lead from the children’s interests whilst meeting the requirements of the Early Years Foundation Stage Curriculum.
 Routine and familiarity helps young children to feel safe and secure and a typical session at Trinity Community Pre-School is as follows:

-11.30: onwards: Children and adults spend time together in our safe and secure outdoor space.
-The younger children tend to go out first and are joined later by the older children.
-As well as having opportunities for physical play (such as bikes, climbing frame, trampoline) they can develop their imaginative play (using the wendy house, kitchen area and performance stage), can access small world toys (such as farm, cars and garage), can use writing/drawing materials and can participate in planting and other gardening activities.
+11.15: Children and adults spend time together in our safe and secure outdoor space.
+As well as having opportunities for physical play (such as bikes, climbing frame, trampoline), they can develop their imaginative play (using the play houses, kitchen area and performance stage), they can access small world toys (such as farm, cars and garage), they can use writing/drawing materials and they can participate in planting and other gardening activities.

 12.30 (b): Other children stay for lunch club.
 Children and adults sit together to eat their packed lunch.
 This is a lovely opportunity to develop social skills and talk about healthy foods.
 After lunch children play with toys and equipment of their choice.